 What happens with my family reunification rights post-Brexit?

-If you have settled or pre-settled status, you will be able to be joined by certain EU or non-EU family members in the future.
+If you have settled or pre-settled status, you have family reunion rights, which means you will be able to be joined by certain EU or non-EU family members in the future.
 This includes your spouse or registered partner(as long as they were already your spouse or registered partner at the end of the transition period, 31 Dec 2020), your or your spouse/partner’s direct descendants who are under the age of 21 or dependants, and your or your spouse/partner’s direct relatives in the ascending line (parents, grandparents etc).

 Article 10 of the Withdrawal Agreement has a list of eligible family members who can apply to join you in the UK.
 From 1 January 2021, family members who want to join you in the UK must apply to enter the UK under the EU Settlement Scheme.
-In many cases this will involve applying for an ‘EUSS family permit’ and then applying for pre-settled status once they have arrived in the UK.
-However, in some cases family members can apply directly for pre-settled status or settled status before they travel to the UK.
-More information on family permits can be found here: https://www.gov.uk/family-permit/eu-settlement-scheme-family-permit
+This can be done in two ways - applying for a family permit before you come to the UK, or apply to the EU Settlement Scheme from outside the UK.
+See https://www.gov.uk/settled-status-eu-citizens-families/applying-for-settled-status.

-When they join you in the UK, they will need to apply to the EU Settlement Scheme within three months of arrival.
+Your family member can apply for an EUSS family permit online.
+When they have been granted their family permit, they can travel to the UK to join you.
+Once in the UK, they will need to apply to the EU Settlement Scheme within three months of arrival.